nikosarcevic/GeoMapping/README.md

 # GeoMapping
-some random pieces of code for geomapping with geopandas and bokeh
+Some random pieces of code for geomapping with geopandas and bokeh.

+worldmap_geopandas-bokeh.ipynb takes the world data from geopandas, converts it to a bokeh-readable format and the plots it bokeh style.

+Note that this needs some polishing so feel free to add suggestions.